praveensirvi1212/DevOps_MasterPiece-CD-with-argocd/README.md

 ### This repo contains the deployment ( to deploy the application) and service (to expose to the application) manifest for Kubernetes.

-### I configured this repo with ArgoCD for continuous deployment.
+### I configured this repo's main branch with ArgoCD for continuous deployment.